Types of Sharpening Stones and How to Use Them

 We also carry a convenient two in one stone.
-This is a one thousand/six thousand grit sharpening stone.
-You could soak in the water about five to ten minutes or until the bubble stops.
-It's convenient if you're on the go— if you're a chef working a professional kitchen you don't have to lug around two stones at once you have this two in one here.
+This has one thousand grit on the first side and six thousand grit on the opposite side.
+You could soak in the water for about five to ten minutes or until the bubble stops.
+It's convenient if you're on the go— if you're a chef working in a professional kitchen you don't have to lug around two stones at once you have these two in one here.
 So it's just a little bit more convenient.

 Eventually, after sharpening on sharpening stones these synthetic stones will tend to dish or concave a little bit.
 To address that problem, we have a stone fixer.
 And what that's going to do is going to keep the stone level and flat and just give you a more consistent edge on your knife.

 We hope you enjoyed this insightful video on the different types of sharpening stones and how to use them.